HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

 Model.conf and captchamodel does not require modifications and can directly be deployed on the token server.

 Policy.csv - Examine the sample entires provided and add entries to suit your environment.
-The summary of entries required in the policy file are detailed below.
+The summary of entries required in the policy file are based on four questions.
 The fourth field in the below samples are CONSTANTS and should NOT be changed.

-1. Which EMail Domain needs are allowed to login and fetch Client Tokens from your Token Server.
+### 1. Which EMail Domain needs are allowed to login and fetch Client Tokens from your Token Server.

 If you want to allow a specific domain, add an entry only for that domain, or else if you want to allow any domain use a wild card entry.